Los Angeles, CA +1 (213) 261-0385

 • It allows and accounts for cognitive processes explaining a large number of behaviors.

-• Is a motivational theory.
+• It is a motivational theory.

-• Real world behavioral examples can be applied and can be quickly and easily administered.
+• Real-world behavioral examples can be applied and can be quickly and easily administered.

 • Concerned with important human social behaviors.